Luka Chuppi: Critical response

 Taran Adarsh, giving it 3.5/5 stars, tweeted a one-line review, "a situational comedy with a message...
 Relatable premise, clean humour, foot tapping music, loads of entertainment...
 Superb climax...
 Kartik Aaryan top notch, Kriti Sanon damn good.
 Recommended!"

 Bollywood Hungama, appreciated the acting and comedy but found the cinematography "average" and the production design "satisfactory".
 They wrote "Luka Chuppi is a funny take on the modern relationships laced with dollops of situational and funny moments."
 Appreciating the acting, they continued "Kartik Aaryan once again is in a great form.
 His boyish looks work instantly but it's his performance that makes it even more endearing.
 Kriti Sanon has a fantastic screen presence and maintains a strong position."
 Filmfare wrote, "Kriti Sanon is spontaneous throughout and seems to be finding her feet in comedy, having a gala time of it all in the process.
 Kartik Aaryan displays wholesome charm and plays his part perfectly.
 Aparshakti instils the fun with minute shrugs and gestures and keeps it subtle but effective nonetheless."

 Komal Nahta wrote, "Kartik Aryan does a fine job as Guddu.
 His acting is effortless and he is the best when he is helpless in the second half.
 Kriti Sanon looks very pretty and plays Rashmi ably."
 He gave Pankaj Tripathi "full marks" for his portrayal of Babulal."
 Aashu Mishra from ABP News said, "Luka Chuppi is an easy breezy and crazy drama with an underlying layer of dark satire and social statement on moral policing and communal biases in small towns.
 The crackling chemistry between Kartik Aryan and Kriti Sanon is bang on and looks refreshing."

 Box office

 Collecting ₹8.01 crore, Luka Chuppi became the fourth highest opening-day grosser of 2019 in Bollywood.
 Having collected ₹10.08 crore and ₹14.04 crore on its second and third days respectively, the film's opening weekend total became ₹32.13 crore, making it one of 2019's highest opening weekend collection of a Bollywood film.

 As of 19 June 2019, the worldwide gross of the film is ₹128.86 crore, with domestic gross of ₹111.87 crore and overseas gross of ₹16.99 crore.
-Thus, the film was a financial success.
+Thus, the film was a huge financial success.